Jessime/Jessime.github.io/_pages/about.md

   Sure, there's the argument that Musk is just saying these things because he's a savvy businessman.
 But I don't think that's the case.

+* <u> If you could have an endless supply of any food, what would you get? </u>

+    Maybe venison.
+This is a hard question because I keep thinking about all of the downsides of having an endless supply of a single food.

 * <u> What’s your favorite thing to do in the summer? </u>

-  The beach.
+  Go to the beach.
 If it's not broken, don't fix it.
   * Water
   * Sunshine
   * Reading time